liuandy1207/notes/topics/c/basics.md

 # C Basics

+## Side Effects
+Side effects occur when the **state** (value) of something changes. <br>
+**Procedural programming** employs side effects, while functional programming does not.

+### I/O Side Effects
+Changes the state of the system by reading input or producing output.
+### Mutation
+Changes the state of the system by modifying memory and variables.

 ## Program Entry Points
 Programs are typically executed by an Operating System through a shell or another program. <br>
 To do so, the OS needs to know where to start running the program.
 This is the **entry point**. <br>